 After our stop at Ti Top, we cruised to a bay where Halong Bay Pearls are farmed.
 Visiting the floating pearl farm, we were shown the entire process of growing and harvesting a valuable pearl.

-This is something you may want to consider when booking your cruise as each cruise will have slightly different itineraries.
+You may want to consider this when booking your cruise, as each cruise will have slightly different itineraries and activities.

 Cooking Classes and Dining

-After dinner each evening, the crew are on hand on the deck for a spot of squid fishing.
-All fishing gear is set up for you as is instruction in the art of attracting squid for the uninitiated.
+After dinner, the crew is on hand on the deck for squid fishing.
+All fishing gear is set up for you, as is an instruction in the art of attracting squid for the uninitiated.

 Tai Chi Classes

-On day two of the cruise, passengers are split up according to the length of the cruise you booked.
-Passengers only doing a one night cruise leave early in the morning for their final excursion before returning to the pier.
+On day two of the cruise, passengers are split up according to the length of the cruise booking.
+Passengers on a one-night cruise leave early in the morning for their final excursion before returning to the pier.